-Results: Clients who completed the 160-hour ComprehendRx program achieved statistically significant standard score changes (p< .001) on five of the six reading subtests administered from Woodcock Johnson III - Tests of Achievement for reading.
-Substantial gains were also noted in listening comprehension.
-Post-training percentiles are all within the normal range, and the overall ageequivalent gain in reading achievement was 3.8 years.
+the 160-hour ComprehendRx program achieved andard score changes (p< .001) on five of the six reading rom Woodcock Johnson III - Tests of Achievement was seen in sound awareness, the primary skill needed gains were also noted in listening comprehension. are all within the normal range, and the overall ageng achievement was 3.8 years.